Gao-Labs/moves_anywhere/README.md

   5. Run `bash launch.sh`.
 This will perform all the setup for MOVES and the run itself.
      - Once you see the prompt `BUILD SUCCESSFUL`, the MOVES run has finished.
   6. Now, we are done with MOVES.
 To get back to the script, run the `exit` command.
 You may need to run this twice.
+     - If you want to explore within the docker command, you can do so now (do not run the `exit` command)
      - At this point, the formatted output data has been copied to your machine

-### Running with Rstudio
-- View [our recent Training Video](https://vod.video.cornell.edu/media/MOVES+Anywhere+Training/1_d97n2qdm) of `moves_anywhere` for Cornell's Gao Labs Workshop in February 2024.
+#### Exploring Data Manually Within the Docker Container
+First, we must restart the container and navigate into it:
+1. Restart the container with `docker start dock`
+2. Navigate into the container with `docker exec -it dock bash` This will allow you to interact with the container through the command line.
+To explore the data, you can start R with the command `R` or you can work with SQL directly with the command `mySQL`.
+- If using R:
+  - Load relevant libraries such as dplyr, DBI, RMariaDB, readr, and catr
+  - Connect to the database you want to explore with `con = catr::connect(type = "mariadb", "dbname")`, replacing dbname with the database
+    Using this connection, you can check the results of your run by looking into different tables.
+  - For additional functionality, refer to [step 5](https://github.com/Gao-Labs/moves_anywhere/blob/main/demos/demo1.sh#L151C1-L151C73) in demo1.sh
+- If interacting with SQL directly:
+  - `SHOW DATABASES;` will provide all the databases on the mySQL server
+  - `USE dbname;` will select the database.
+Most of the moves output data is located in the `moves` database
+  - Once you have selected a database, you can see all the tables in the database with `SHOW TABLES;`

 ### Before Starting Another Run
 Ensure that you have no dangling images.
-You can do this in 2 ways: manually versus command line.
+You can do this in 2 ways: manually or command line.
 #### Manually Deleting Images
 Navigate to Docker Desktop and manually deleting any moves-related images and containers listed
 #### Using the Command Line to Remove Dangling Images